-- It's your responsibility to understand the fund strategies and objectives so you can align to your objectives and beliefs. - It's your responsibility to monitor how the funds are performing and make necessary adjustments to ensure you can have the retirement you want. - Your investments won't automatically move over time to a more cautious approach, so you will need to do regular reviews to protect the savings you've built up, and to ensure they remain aligned to your investment objectives and beliefs.
+- It's your responsibility to understand the fund strategies and objectives so you can align to your objectives and beliefs. - It's your responsibility to monitor how the funds are performing and make necessary adjustments to ensure you can have the retirement you want. - Your investments won't automatically move over time as you approach your Target Retirement Age, so you will need to do regular reviews to protect the savings you've built up, and to ensure they remain aligned to your investment objectives and beliefs.